+James Lewis (b.1986, South London, UK)

+jameslewisstudio@gmail.com jameslewisjameslewis.com

-James Lewis (b.1986, South London, UK) jameslewisstudio@gmail.com jameslewisjameslewis.com Lewis' sculptures and installations respond to the pervasive cognitive dissonance that permeates our quotidian lives, as social and political intricacies are often distilled into statistical data, measurements of time, percentiles, and rigid categorisations.
+Lewis' sculptures and installations respond to the pervasive cognitive dissonance that permeates our quotidian lives, as social and political intricacies are often distilled into statistical data, measurements of time, percentiles, and rigid categorisations.
 At the core of his artistic practice is an exploration of the empirical boundaries that shape our comprehension of the intricate interplay between humans, animals, and objects.
 Through this, he challenges the confines that limit our engagement with a given environment, inviting viewers to reconsider their perspectives and question the established norms that govern our perception of reality.

-He has been widely exhibited internationally, including at Mostyn, Wales (2022); Kunstverein Salzburg, Austria (2022); Fondazione Imago Mundi, Treviso, Italy (2022); Capc Musée d'art contemporain de Bordeaux, France (2021) and his work is part of the collections of Wiener Städtische, Vienna, Austria; MARe (Museum of Recent Art), Bucharest, Romania; Collection Frédéric de Goldschmidt, Brussels, Belgium.
+He has exhibited at internationally renowned institutions including; Leopold Museum, Austria (2024); Mostyn, Wales (2022); Kunstverein Salzburg, Austria (2022); Fondazione Benetton, Treviso, Italy (2022); Capc Musée d'art contemporain de Bordeaux, France (2021)

 He completed his studies within the Fine Art Department at the Royal College of Art in London (2010 - 2012) and has taught at The University of Applied Arts, Vienna; The Academy of Fine Arts, Vienna; Leeds University, UK; Norwich School of Art, UK; Kingston University, UK; Paris College of Art, Paris, France; and is currently a Lecturer in Fine Art at AVU, Prague, Czech Republic and an Associate Mentor at Conditions, an artist studio complex in his hometown Croydon, UK.